English

 Every call is checked against read_patterns and write_patterns at the runtime level, not in the prompt.
 An out-of-scope request is denied and the denial is fed back to the model.
 Writes go through a per-delivery scoped token the hub mints for that one delivery, so the agent physically cannot reach paths outside its scope, and every write is a normal note version you can inspect and revert.

 Not every step needs a model.
 Pagination, format conversion, pulling an external API: these are deterministic, and running them through an LLM adds cost and noise.
-A code role runs a program instead:
+Point the role at a fleet backed by codellm and the body runs as a program instead:

 ---